rawlam/crowdfunding_ETL/README.md

-# Project 2: Crowdfunding, Extract Transform Load Pipeline
+# Crowdfunding, Extract Transform Load Pipeline

 Arsam Ijaz and Ronald Lam, had proceed to divide the work into the following parts: